efalk/SeattleACS/README.txt

 My own preferred workflow is as follows:

-	Download current radio settings into a tab within the software Load the csv(s) into a second tab within the software, Copy-paste rows from the second tab into the tab for my radio.
+• Download current radio settings into a tab within the software.
+• Load the csv(s) into a second tab within the software.
+• Copy-paste rows from the second tab into the tab for my radio.
-	Upload back to the radio
+• Upload back to the radio.

 This process lets you store csv entries into whatever memories you like in the radio, and lets you update the radio without losing other data.
 The "-s" option